SpineEventEngine/SpineEventEngine.github.io/docs/quick-start/index.md

 `ContextAwareTest` for obtaining the reference of the test fixture of the Bounded Context under the test.

-Now we need to test that handling the command produces the event and corresponding entity updates its state.
+Now we need to test that handling the command produces the event, and the handling entity updates its state.

 ### Testing creation of the event